 Layered Rugs for Texture

 Layering rugs adds texture and depth to your dining room.
 I often choose Persian or geometric patterns to complement the room’s color palette.
+Using distinct rugs is also an effective way to divide an open living and dining room.

 Foliage and Moody Plant Accents